-Table 8: Data requirements for nadir-based ozone profile fundamental climate data records (FCDRs)
+Table 7: Data requirements for nadir-based ozone profile fundamental climate data records (FCDRs)

 Data feature Requirement

 Data format netCDF

 Data conventions CF

-Data units Ozone mixing ratio (optional: also in

-partial ozone column and/or with co-
+Data units Ozone mixing ratio (optional: also in partial ozone column and/or with co-located temperature profile)

-located temperature profile)

-Error characteristics Total accuracy and its subdivision per pixel

-and per layer into:
+Error characteristics Total uncertainty and its subdivision per pixel and per layer into:

 - contribution measurement noise;

 - contribution smoothing error

 - contribution of A Priori uncertainties;

-Number of layers To be chosen for optimal accuracy (not too

-few for information content, not too many

-by degrading the accuracy per layer)
+Number of layers To be chosen for optimal accuracy (not too few for information content, not too many by degrading the accuracy per layer)

-Averaging kernels included?
+Averaging kernels included ?
 Yes, per pixel

-Full covariance matrix included?
+Full covariance matrix included ?
 Yes, per pixel

-A priori data included?
+A priori data included ?
 Yes, per pixel

-Flags Quality per pixel (good, bad, uncertain);

-Pixel type; Snow/ice; Sun glint; Solar

-Eclipse; South-Atlantic Anomaly
+Flags Quality per pixel (good, bad, uncertain); Pixel type; Snow/ice; Sun glint; Solar Eclipse; South-Atlantic Anomaly

-Visualisations Basic browsable archive visualisation

-(profile cross section per orbit; monthly

-maps at standard pressure levels;

-local/latitudinal time series of monthly

-means at standard pressure levels)
+Visualisations Basic browsable archive visualisation (profile cross section per orbit; monthly maps at standard pressure levels; local/latitudinal time series of monthly means at standard pressure levels)

-6.4 Ozone profile data product from limb-viewing instruments
+4.4 Ozone profile data product from limb-viewing instruments

-As for 6.2 data requirements are product and application specific.
+Data requirements are product and application specific.
 Current data requirements should reflect the actual resolutions of numerical models used at the moment.
 For example, chemistry-climate models (CCMs) have typical horizontal resolutions in the order of 200 km at the equator and vertical resolutions of ~1 km in the upper troposphere and lower stratosphere.
 For practical purposes of monitoring a coarser vertical resolution is acceptable (~3 km), but a higher vertical resolution (<1 km) should be aspired to.
 The time resolution should be in agreement with the total ozone requirements - this will make consistency checks and attribution studies straightforward.
-The minimum targeted time period for the limb ozone profiles covers the period from 2003 onward (2003-2010), although for climate research longer term records would be desirable.
+The minimum targeted time period for the limb ozone profiles covers the period starting from 2003 onward.
+For climate research long term records are needed.
 Many short-term processes as well as seasonality and inter-annual variability in ozone in climate models can already be validated with a couple of years.
 Ancillary requirements include cloud information per profile including cloud fraction, cloud height and the temperature profile.